How to Apply & Enroll in Credit Classes

 Current high school students who have completed the equivalent of ninth grade may attend college credit courses at MiraCosta College with the permission of their high school principal and a parent.
-High school students pay the same fees as college students and receive college credit for successfully completed classes.
 Students wishing to receive high school credit in addition to college credit should consult with their high school counselor.

 Students must be enrolled in high school and are limited to 11.0 units (8.0 units for summer session) at MiraCosta College.